 “I decided early, while I was in high school, that I wanted to run a business,” she said.
 “But when I looked around, I realized that the odds were not in my favor because I didn’t see a lot of people who looked like me.
 That didn’t stop me and it shouldn’t stop you.
 I believe that you can do anything you want to do, and that you can be anybody you want to be, as long as you make a pact with yourself.”

 Archambeau, whose Silicon Valley-based software firm helps other companies improve their business performance, emphasized the immensity of future career opportunities in technology.

 “Of the top 25 jobs in terms of growth and pay, 10 of them are in technology,” she said.
 “Technology is in our workplaces, in our homes, in our cars, and it’s on our bodies.
 It is everywhere.
-A U.S. Department of Labor study reported that between 2014 and 2024 there will be more than a half-billion new jobs in technology and computing.
+A U.S. Department of Labor study reported that between 2014 and 2024 there will be more than a half-million new jobs in technology and computing.
 That means opportunity for all of us.”

 “Be brutally honest with yourself”

 Like Archambeau, Lo talked about her movement up the career ladder, noting that her first job was taking real estate listings from a binder and typing them on to a computer so that her employer’s branch offices could share the information.
 This was before the arrival of PCs and Macs.
 The UC Berkeley computer science graduate went on to work for HP and eventually became vice president of marketing for a startup called Centillion.

 To prepare the conferees for career advice, Lo shared her “most difficult assignment” for an employer, when a piece for a product arrived too late and the ensuing product was too expensive and not performing properly.
 She said she had to do “a complete technical and marketing pivot” to save the product, and in doing so, defined a new market for load-balancing switches.